jason2506/dict/README.md

 The recommended way to use _Desa_ package in your project is to install the package with Conan.

-Assume that your project is built with CMake, just run the following command in your __build directory__:
+Assume that your project is built with CMake, you can just execute the following command in your __build directory__:

 ```sh
 $ conan install desa/0.1.0@jason2506/testing -b outdated -g cmake